bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/README.md

 update `work_notes.md` each day with the following:

 - What went well (in the context of working on the assignment) today?
+Followed along with the assigment.

 - What was particularly interesting or surprising about the topic(s) today?
+Working with SqlAlchemy and using a database in a web application.

 - What was the most challenging part of the work today, and why?
+I want to understand the foundations of why code went where so that I can use what I learned to apply to different situations.